ERumor/Flutter-ChatGPT/README.md

 **Features:**
 - Chat with ChatGPT, the user enters a query and receives a response from the neural network.
 - Saving the history of user requests and responses in the phone memory.
-- Ability to clear Chat.
+- Ability to clear Chat history.
 - Application splash screen with logo.

 **Stack:**